jannikbuschke/formik-antd/README.md

 ## Validation

 Showing validation messages can be accomplished with the  `Form.Item` component (or `FormItem` which is the same).
 It
-- renders *error* messages if the field has been touched and the corresponding field has a validation error (and changes the border color of enclosed input component to red)
+- renders *error* messages if the field has been touched and the corresponding field has a validation error (and changes the border color of enclosed input component to red).
-- renders a green *success* icon messages if the field has been touched and the corresponding field does not have a validation error
+- renders a green *success* icon messages if it's `showValidateSuccess: boolean` prop is set to true, the field has been touched and the corresponding field does not have a validation error.
-- exposes some layout features and a label (visit https://ant.design/components/form/ for the details)
+- exposes some layout features and a label (visit https://ant.design/components/form/ for the details).

 ```jsx
 <Form.Item name="firstName" >